-We expect to receive approximately \$345.20 million of net proceeds from the sale of shares by us in this offering, after deducting underwriting discounts and commissions and the estimated expenses of the offering.
-We expect to use the net proceeds of this offering to repay \$280 million of the term loans under our Credit Facility, and to repay all indebtedness under our \$25 million unsecured facility and our \$25 million secured facility.
-We will use the remaining net proceeds to repay indebtedness outstanding under the revolving loan facility under our Credit Facility.
-If the underwriters exercise their option to purchase 3,000,000 additional shares from us in full, the additional net proceeds to us would be approximately \$53.28 million (and the total net proceeds to us would be approximately \$398.48 million) and we intend to use such additional net proceeds in the manner described above.
+We expect to receive approximately \$318.65 million of net proceeds from the sale of shares by us in this offering, after deducting underwriting discounts and commissions and the estimated expenses of the offering, based on an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We expect to use the net proceeds of this offering to repay \$280 million of the term loans under our Credit Facility.
+To the extent there are outstanding revolving loans under our Credit Facility, we will use the remaining net proceeds to repay up to \$50 million under our revolving loan facility.
+To the extent there are any excess proceeds thereafter, we will use such net proceeds to repay amounts under (i) our \$25 million unsecured facility and (ii) our \$25 million secured facility.
+If the underwriters exercise their option to purchase 2,775,000 additional shares from us in full, the additional net proceeds to us would be approximately \$49.30 million (and the total net proceeds to us would be approximately \$367.95 million) and we intend to use such additional net proceeds in the manner described above.
 Any remaining net proceeds would be used for general corporate purposes.

 Our subsidiary, Coffeyville Resources, LLC, entered into the Credit Facility on December 28, 2006.
 The term loans under the Credit Facility mature on December 28, 2013 and the revolving loans under the Credit Facility mature on December 28, 2012.
 The term loans under the Credit Facility bear interest at either (a) the greater of the prime rate and the federal funds effective rate plus 0.5%, plus 2.25%, or, at the borrower's election, (b) LIBOR plus 3.25%, subject, in either case, to adjustment upon achievement of certain ratings conditions.
 Borrowings under the revolving loans facility (including revolving letters of credit) bear interest at either (a) the greater of the prime rate and the federal funds effective rate plus 0.5%, plus 2.25%, or, at the borrower's election, (b) LIBOR plus 3.25%, subject, in either case, to adjustment upon achievement of certain ratings conditions.
-At June 30, 2007, the interest rate on the term loans under the Credit Facility was 8.35%, At June 30, 2007, \$773.1 million and \$40.0 million (or \$20.0 million as of September 30, 2007) was outstanding under the term loans and the revolving loans, respectively, under the Credit Facility.
+At June 30, 2007, the interest rate on the term loans under the Credit Facility was 8.35%.
+At June 30, 2007, \$773.1 million and \$40.0 million (or \$20.0 million as of September 30, 2007) was outstanding under the term loans and the revolving loans, respectively, under the Credit Facility.
 The \$775 million in net proceeds from the term loans under the Credit Facility received in December 2006 were used to repay the term loans and revolving loans under our then existing first lien credit facility, repay all amounts outstanding under our then existing second lien credit facility, pay related fees and expenses, and pay a dividend to existing members of Coffeyville Acquisition LLC in the amount of \$250 million.
 The Credit Facility entered into in December 2006 amended and restated the then existing first lien credit facility and second lien credit facility which were originally entered into in June 2005 and which were utilized at that time in conjunction with the Subsequent Acquisition.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Debt.'
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Debt."